stratum-mining/sv2-workshop/docs/setup.md

 A `signet` block explorer is needed to display participants' mined blocks.

 > Note: The Genesis node can also be used for this purpose.
-A second Bitcoin node for the block explorer only is needed if the instructor is running the block explorer locally.
+A second Bitcoin node for the block explorer only is needed if the instructor is running the block explorer on another machine (like their local machine).

 Ensure the `bitcoin.conf` in the `datadir` contains: